lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 ## Downloading PyCharm
 To download PyCharm, follow this [link](https://www.jetbrains.com/pycharm/download/?section=windows).
 Scroll down and install PyCharm Community Edition.

+Upon opening PyCharm for the first time, it will ask you if you want to import settings.
+Choose "Do not import settings".

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/69e7fed8-e771-465d-9689-6b2007797d95)

 ## Downloading Visual Studio Community 2022